 Similarly, if you flip a coin ten times, you would not be surprised if it came up heads only four times or six times rather than exactly 1/2, or five, of the times.
 If, on the other hand, you flipped a coin ten times and got ten heads, you probably would be surprised.
 We know intuitively that it is unlikely we will get such an extremely unrepresentative sample.
 It is not impossible, just very rare.
-We may even decide to test the coin to determine whether it has been weighted in some way so that heads are more likely to appear.
+We may even decide the coin must be weighted in some way so that heads are more likely to appear.